 Add a constraint to require that, for any particular picture, either all VCL NAL units have the same NAL unit type, or some VCL NAL units have a particular IRAP NAL unit type and the rest have a particular non-IRAP VCL NAL unit type.

+In v2 of this contribution, to address a comment received from the initial discussion at the HLS BoG, the meaning of an IRAP slice in a picture containing both IRAP and non-IRAP slices is clarified, by adding a constraint.
+This constraint makes sure such that slices in pictures that follow such a picture in decoding order and that cover the same picture regions of the IRAP slices in the picture do not refer to pictures earlier than the picture in decoding order for inter prediction reference.

 Introduction

 At the 14th JVET meeting in Geneva, it was agreed to allow slice headers of IDR pictures to include RPL syntax thus allowing bitstream merging with IRAP pictures and non-IRAP pictures merged into a non-IRAP picture, by changing the NAL unit types in the NAL unit header of the involved IDR slices.